antgrutta-org/service.hello/README.md

 A simple python hello service.

-And a great CICD test case!
+And a great CICD test case!!